If, like many New Zealand online retailers, you’re trying to get your head around the complexities of payment gateways, you need to read this guide!

-- Does my gateway require a merchant account to be set up independently or will it be bundled with the gateway?
+- Does my gateway require a merchant account to be set up independently or will it be bundled with the service?

-- How long is the application process?
-How complicated is it?
+- How long is the merchant account application process?
+Additionally, how complicated is it?

 - What are the minimum requirements for a merchant account?

-- How much will the account cost to set up and on-going?
+- How much will the account cost to set up, and what are the on-going fees?

-The term ‘PCI-DSS’ stands for Payment Card Industry Data Security Standard (although it is typically abbreviated to ‘PCI’).
-It is a set of regulations that all companies that process, store or transmit credit card data must adhere to in order to maintain a secure transacting environment.
+PCI DSS is a set of regulations that all companies processing, storing or transmitting credit card data must adhere to in order to maintain a secure transacting environment.
 Regardless of the size of the business or the number of transactions processed, all merchants must be PCI compliant.

-ALWAYS, ALWAYS, ALWAYS ensure that your gateway is PCI compliant.
+- HINT: Always ensure that your gateway is PCI compliant!
 Find out more at https://www.pcisecuritystandards.org/.

-PCI compliance is a serious business.
-Payment service providers may penalize banks for not following the PCI standards.
-The fines could be range from $5000 to $100000 per month.
+Payment service providers may penalise banks for not following PCI standards.
+The fines here could range from $5,000 to $100,000 per month!
 The banks then transfer the fee down to the merchant who will have to bear the cost of the fine or suffer increased transaction fees to cover the losses.
-At the very least expect to have your merchant account terminated.
+At the very least, you can expect to have your merchant account terminated.

-Setting up a payment gateway for your website can be complicated but you can simplify the process with a little forward planning.
-By understanding your businesses’ requirements of an online payment system in the short, medium and long term, you stand a better chance of making the right decision and saving yourself unnecessary pain.
+Setting up a payment gateway for your website can be complicated, but you can simplify the process with a little forward planning.
+By understanding your business’ requirements for its online payment system in the short, medium and long term, you stand a better chance of making the right decision and saving yourself unnecessary pain.